mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 .. _layouts:

+ .. |mapbender-button-add| image:: ../../../figures/mapbender_button_add.png

+ .. |mapbender-button-edit| image:: ../../../figures/mapbender_button_edit.png

+ .. |mapbender-button-key| image:: ../../../figures/mapbender_button_key.png

 Layouts
 #######

-The Layouts tab defines the regions of an application, into which elements or functions are implemented.
-Different templates can have different regions (also known as areas or layouts).
+In the Layouts section of an application you get an overview of the regions (layout sections) of the application.
+In the regions, the elements of the application are listed.
 An overview of all elements is available under :ref:`functions`.

+.. note:: Different templates can have different regions: In the demo applications you can see two different region layouts.
+Not every element can be used in every region.
+Mapbender cares about that.

 Layout of the Fullscreen template:

-  * Top toolbar (button region)
+  * Top toolbar (region for Buttons, Links, HTML,...)
-  * Sidepane (Area for the Layertree, Legend, Search,...)
+  * Sidepane (region for Layertree, Legend, Search, Print, HTML,...)
-  * Map area (with Map, Scalebar,...)
+  * Map area (region for Map, Scalebar,...)
-  * Footer (with Copyright, Activity Indicator,...)
+  * Footer (region for Copyright, Activity Indicator, Scale select,...)

 Layout of the Mobile template:

-  * Footer (button region)
+  * Footer (region for Copyright, Activity Indicator, Scale select,...)
-  * Map area (with Map, navigation toolbar)
+  * Map area (region for Map, Scalebar,...)
-  * MobilePane (area that will overlap the map, when a dialog like Layertree or FeatureInfo is displayed)
+  * MobilePane (region for dialogs like Layertree, Legend, BaseSourceSwicther, FeatureInfo,...)

-The  ``+`` button located at the top right of each region allows adding elements.
-After pressing the button, a dialog box will open, which allows for the selection of an element and its subsequent configuration.
+The |mapbender-button-add| button located at the top right of each region allows adding elements.
+After pressing the button, a dialog will open, which allows for the selection of an element and its subsequent configuration.

-All built-in functions can be moved between regions using drag and drop.
+All elements in an application can be moved between regions using drag and drop.

-With the exception of the Map area and the MobilePane, all regions can be individually configured using the gear icon in the top right corner.
-Detailed information about the templates is summarized under :ref:`mapbender_templates`.
+The regions themselves can be configured using the |mapbender-button-edit| button at right.
+There is no configuration option for region Map area and MobilePane.

+The regions Top toolbar and Footer provide the following configuration options:

 Configuration of the Top toolbar and the Footer
 ***********************************************
-The Top toolbar and the Footer provide the following configuration options through their gear icons:
+The Top toolbar and the Footer provide the following configuration options:

-  * Screen type (Any, Mobile, Desktop)
+* **Screen type** (Any, Mobile, Desktop.
+Default: Any): The region will not be displayed when other screen types are used. *Any* will always show the region.
-  * Alignment (Left, Right, Center.
-Default: Left)
+* **Alignment** (Left, Right, Center.
+Default: Right): Sets the alignment for the buttons, texts, links.
-  * Checkbox ``Generate menu for buttons``
-  * ``Menu label`` input field

-If a specific **Screen type** is selected, Mapbender will hide the region when using other screen types.

-.. note:: You cannot choose a Screen type in the Mapbender Mobile Template.

-**Alignment** adjusts the positioning of all elements in an area.

-The checkbox **Generate menu for buttons** configures a dropdown menu for the elements of the area.
+* **Generate menu for buttons**:Creates a dropdown menu for the elements.

-The dropdown menu can be labeled via the **Menu label** input field.
+* **Menu label input field**: Labeling for the dropdown menu.

 .. tip:: **Note**: Using the dropdown menu is especially handy on mobile devices.
-There's a code snippet in :ref:`CSS` that adds a scroll bar to the menu and helps to increase the user experience.
+There is a code snippet in :ref:`CSS` that adds a scroll bar to the menu and helps to increase the user experience.

-Configuration of the sidepane
+Configuration of the Sidepane
 *****************************
-The fullscreen template offers an adjustable sidepane.
+The fullscreen template offers an adjustable Sidepane.
-The sidepane style can be changed via Mapbender backend (in the sidepane section of the Layouts tab).
+The Sidepane style can be changed via Mapbender backend (in the Sidepane section of the Layouts tab).
-The gear icon in the sidepane section shows the following options:

-    * Type
-    * Screen type
-    * Width (in px)
-    * Position
-    * Checkbox **Initially closed**

 .. image:: ../../../figures/sidepane_backend.png
-     :width: 100%
+    :alt: Mapbender Sidepane Options

+The |mapbender-button-edit| button in the Sidepane section shows the following options:

+* **Type** (Accordion, Buttons, Unstyled.
+Default: Accordion): See explanation below.
+* **Screen type** (Any, Mobile, Desktop.
+Default Any): The region will not be displayed when other screen types are used.
+Any - will always show the region.
+* **Width** (in px) (in px.
+Default: 350px): Width of the Sidepane in Pixels.
+* **Position** (Left, Right.
+Default: Left): Defines the placement of the sidepane.
+* **Initially closed** (Default: disabled): Defines whether the Sidepane should be closed or open on start of the application.

 The option **Type** adjusts the inserted elements: